Kevon Cooper: Cricket career

 In January 2011, cricket officials raised concerns over Cooper's bowling action, and he went to the University of Western Australia to undergo tests and undertake remedial work to correct the fault in his bowling action.
 In August 2011, Cooper was cleared to play.

 He returned and participated in the Champions League in 2011.
 Mixing speeds with his medium pacers to good effect, he took five wickets in six games while conceding just 5.29 runs an over.
 Coming in at No. 7, he posted a strike rate of 191.17 at an average of 21.66.
 It was these attributes that drew the attention of the Royals, who bought him for $50,000 in the IPL player auction.

 During Rajasthan Royals' first game against Kings XI Punjab, he hit his first ball for a six and followed it up with a four.
 With the ball in hand, he claimed 4 wickets.
 Against Kolkata Knight Riders, he took 3 more wickets.

+Spot Fixing

+The 2013 Indian Premier League spot-fixing and betting case had come when the Delhi Police in India arrested three cricketers, S. Sreeshanth, Ajit Chandila and Ankeet Chavan, on the charges of alleged spot-fixing on 16 May 2013.
+The three represented the Rajasthan Royals in the 2013 Indian Premier League.

+During investigation, Ajit Chandila has reportedly told the Delhi Police that he had allegedly contacted his teammates Brad Hodge, Kevon Cooper and Siddharth Trivedi to be part of Booking loop.
+The Delhi Police interrogated Siddharth, but it never interrogated Cooper.